holtakj/minishift/README.md

 >4. **Turn OFF** your firewall because it will mess with minishift
 >5. **Accept that** machines deployed in the minishift **will NOT** be accessible from other computers _(This might actually change)_

+>In case you already have an installation which does not fit your needs and are OK with replacing it with this
+>than do a complete wipeout like this
+>```shell script
+>minishift delete --force --clear-cache
+>rm -rf ~/.kube
+>rm -rf ~/.helm/
+>rm -rf ~/.minishift/
+>```
+>This will remove **EVERYTHING** from your previous minishift installation and may also mess UP with helm
+>and kubernetes setups so take special care!